1 Introduction

 For readers who are new to R and/or Bioconductor, additional useful resources include:

-The Orchestrating Single-Cell Analysis with Bioconductor (OSCA) online book (Amezquita et al. 2020), which contains comprehensive materials on analysis workflows for non-spatial single-cell data, as well as further introductory materials on R and Bioconductor.
+The Orchestrating Single-Cell Analysis with Bioconductor (OSCA) online book (Amezquita et al. 2020), which contains comprehensive materials on analysis workflows for single-cell (non-spatial) data, as well as further introductory materials on R and Bioconductor.

-The R/Bioconductor Data Science Team at the Lieber Institute for Brain Development has a detailed guide of free resources and videos to learn more about R and Bioconductor, as well as YouTube videos, including some of the basics of Bioconductor and infrastructure for storing gene expression data, but also a wide range of topics in genomics.
+The R/Bioconductor Data Science Team at the Lieber Institute for Brain Development has a detailed guide of free resources and videos to learn more about R and Bioconductor, as well as YouTube videos, including some of the basics of Bioconductor and infrastructure for storing gene expression data, and a wide range of topics in genomics.

-1.6 Feedback and contributions
+1.6 Feedback and suggestions

 We welcome feedback, suggestions, and contributions from readers in the research community.
 These may be provided as GitHub issues for further discussion with the developers.
+Note that all methods used within code examples must be available as packages from either Bioconductor or CRAN (in R) or PyPI (in Python), as discussed above.